 “You must own equity to gain your financial freedom. – You won’t get rich renting out your time, because you can’t earn non-linearly.” ~ Naval Ravikant

 Regardless of how big or small your real estate portfolio currently is, upcycling with a 1031 exchange can add substantial wealth. – It’s your life.
 You get to design how you want to live it.

 — We don’t just write about this stuff.
 We are expert realtors specializing in representing buyers and sellers of real estate in any market condition.
 We are committed to providing the most excellent service available on the planet.
 We love what we do and look forward to assisting you too!

 Contact us when you are serious and ready.
 We are here to help.

 Also…, we want to make this The Best real estate website you visit, and we love to get your feedback.
 Let us know any comments or ideas on how we might improve.
-We are humbled by your support and dedicated to constant learning and growing with you. ~ Mahalo & Aloha
+We are humbled by your support, and we are dedicated to constant learning and growing with you. ~ Mahalo & Aloha

-Disclaimer: I’m an active real estate investor and a licensed real estate broker who has completed many 1031 exchanges.
+Disclaimer: The author is an active real estate investor and a licensed real estate broker who has completed many 1031 exchanges.
 Hawaii Living is a real estate brokerage that assists countless real estate investors with growing their respective real estate portfolios.
 We are expert realtors, not professional tax advisers.
 For tax matters always check with your favorite qualified tax professional.